d12frosted/elpa-mirror/nongnu/evil-nerd-commenter-readme.txt

   All you need to is `M-x evilnc-toggle-invert-comment-line-by-line' then `C-u 2 evilnc-comment-or-uncomment-lines'.
-The first command turn on some flag, so the behaviour of (un)commenting is different.
+The first command turn on some flag, so the behavior of (un)commenting is different.

 6 Evil usage